Na Chornykh Lyadakh: Plot

 A group of Belarusian anti-Soviet insurgents from the failed Slutsk Defence Action wanders through forests, fleeing from the surrounding Bolshevik army.
 They learned that the Bolsheviks carry the bodies of the killed insurgents around local villages for identification and retaliation against their families.
 To avoid this the insurgents decide to commit group suicide in a remote desolate place.
 Only the youngest of the insurgents is left to bury the others' bodies and live on.

 Production and distribution

 The premiere of the movie was scheduled for soon after the controversial referendum held by the authoritarian pro-Russian president Aliaksandr Lukashenka, but never took place as the only copy of the film had allegedly been stolen before the event.
-The copy was allegedly found later, but the film was not shown for wide audience.
+The copy was allegedly found later, but the film was shown only to limited audience.

 According to media, the film was banned by Lukashenka's chief ideologist of that time, Vladimir Zametalin.
 Valery Ponomaryov, the film's director, was banned from further work in the film industry.
 The movie has been distributed illegally through VHS and DVD in Belarus and abroad.

 On Black Slash-and-Burn Fields was allegedly invited to participate in several international film festivals but Belarusfilm as the official right holder did not respond to the invitations.